elsaaeid/Interview-Questions-Of-React/README.md

 useLayoutEffect()
 </span>
 <p>
-Reads layout from the DOM and triggers synchronous re- rendering.
+Reads layout from the DOM and triggers synchronous re-rendering.
 </p>
 </li>
 </ul>